 Donna Figurski 44:32

 And there was very, very little out there.
 There’s a lot more now.
 But I just feel people have to be able to get the stuff in their hand and preferably read it before it might happen to their loved ones.
 But if not least get a chance to read it and see that you’re not alone.

 Bill Gasiamis 44:50

 Yeah.
 2012 There was nothing out there either.
-There was seven years after David had his stroke.
+There were seven years after David had his stroke.
 But the internet was kind of still emerging and ideas about these types of podcasts and groups and communities and whatever, they weren’t just fleeting.
-No one had really taken the time to do it seriously, in 2015, is when I started the podcast, and I was putting out maybe two or three or four episodes a year, you know, not much.
+No one had taken the time to do it seriously, in 2015, when I started the podcast, and I was putting out maybe two or three or four episodes a year, you know, not much.